marnen/staticmatic/README.markdown

     staticmatic build

-This will convert everything into a freshly generated `site/` folder, all ready to deploy!
+This will convert everything into a freshly generated `build/` folder, all ready to deploy!

 ## Special Folders

     <my-project>/
       src/
+        _helpers/
         _layouts/
         _partials/

+- The `_helpers` folder is where you place your custom Haml helpers

 - The `_layouts` folder is where layout files will be searched for.
 These files must contain a `yield` statement.